Center for the Advancement of Teaching & Learning CATL

 • A description of the project's goals, including an explanation of how the project relates to teaching enhancement.
 Specific examples are required.

-• An explanation of the project’s potential to have a broad and positive impact at the program, college or institutional level and how that will be achieved in a specific plan for the dissemination of results.
+• An explanation of the project’s potential to have a broad and positive impact at the program, College or institution level and how that will be achieved in the dissemination of results.

 3) Completed Itemized Budget Form.